The Women of Brewster Place (novel): Analysis

-Gloria Naylor opens her novel with Langston Hughes' poem "A Dream Deferred."
-Throughout the novel, she explores Hughes' poem, but does so more explicitly in the last chapter when Mattie dreams of a block party.
+Naylor opens the novel with Langston Hughes' poem "A Dream Deferred."
+Throughout the novel, she explores the poem, most explicitly in the last chapter, when Mattie dreams of a block party.
 Jill Matus, professor of English at the University of Toronto, asserts that Mattie's dream is an example of closure being deferred because the novel never illustrates the real block party.
-Matus describes that the end is a reimagining of Hughes' poem.
+Matus says that the end is a reimagining of Hughes' poem.

 Moreover, Mattie dreams of Ciel coming back to visit.
 In her dream, Ciel comes back to Brewster Place because she dreams that something traumatic has happened.
 However, Matus offers that another explanation for why Mattie dreams of Ciel could be a wish to see her heal after the pain of her daughter's death.
 However, although Ciel is present in Mattie's dream, Basil is not.
 This is possibly because Mattie realizes that Basil is beyond hope whereas Ciel is not.

 Everyone in the community knows that block party is an important and significant way to move past the tragedy of Lorraine and Ben.
 However, Mattie's dream ends destructively.
 The women begin to tear at the bricks holding up Brewster Place, believing it to still have Ben's blood on it.
 The women vent their frustrations by hurling the bricks.
 The women unite together in a cathartic experience.
 Mattie wakes up from her dream to a sunny day outside, and the book ends.
 As literary critic Frederic Jameson puts it, the dream at the end of the novel is a "symbolic act" that enables "real social contradictions, insurmountable in their own terms, [to] find a purely formal resolution in the aesthetic realm."

-Additionally, Matus suggest that Ben's death can be interpreted as Lorraine's deferred and long-due act of self-assertion.
+Additionally, Matus suggests that Ben's death can be interpreted as Lorraine's deferred and long-due act of self-assertion.
 This suggests that deferrals of dreams accumulate only hurt, anger, and violence.
 Often this violence is displaced onto underserving targets, such as Lorraine killing Ben.
 Consequently, it is possible that the block party is only dreamt and not realized in the novel because it resulted in violence and destruction.